Background Image for Header:

 not accepted.
 Call UGR with questions pertaining to this policy.

-- As the UGR Travel Support Program is a reimbursement program, students should retain all receipts associated with the activity for which they have been awarded funding.
+- Students should retain all original receipts associated with the activity for which they have been awarded funding.
 A funding string can be provided to faculty mentors who use university purchase cards for student travel arrangements.

 - If the travel activity is co-funded by another department or unit, the total amount of travel support from all sources may not exceed the documented costs of the travel activity.